 And so the only thing people can do, and I know a lot of your listeners are frustrated, is there will be Republican primaries.

-And really it does take some courage, because there's a a certain amount of groupthink that goes on and a certain amount of uh, you know, coercive pressure, a certain amount of uh, you know, you have to be one of the club and you'll be expelled if you don't tow the line.
+And really, it does take some courage because there's a certain amount of groupthink that goes on and a certain amount of coercive pressure, a certain amount of, you know, you have to be one of the club and you'll be expelled if you don't toe the line.

-And uh you need candidates that uh will stand out and and be brave.
+And you need candidates that will stand out and be brave.

-And you can tell that somewhat by the same thing.
+And you can tell that somewhat by the way.

-Ted Cruz was saying we can end uh Obamacare.
+Ted Cruz was saying we can end Obamacare.

-We we learned in you know, twenty seventeen you have seven colleagues that voted for your bill, which was to just repeal it as straight repeal of Obamacare.
+We learned in 2017, you have seven colleagues that voted for your bill, which was to just repeal it as straight repeal of Obamacare.

-Twenty seventeen, when it would have worked and it would have mattered, the seven of them changed their mind uh magically, which tells me they were never serious about that vote in the first place.
+2017, when it would have worked and it would have mattered, seven of them changed their mind magically, which tells me they were never serious about that vote in the first place.

 It was a show vote.

-Yeah, and the way I look at it is this is that so many of these people are just weak need and they they have insufficient confidence in capitalism and freedom.
+Yeah, and the way I look at it is this, is that so many of these people are just weak need, and they have insufficient confidence in capitalism and freedom.

-We don't have price controls in anywhere else in the economy.
+We don't have price controls anywhere else in the economy.

-We don't have a government fixing the prices.
+We don't have the government fixing the prices.

-We allow prices to go up and down, we let people save.
+We allow prices to go up and down.

 There are all kinds of ways we could fix.

-And one of the things I'm gonna do this spring is the Republican leadership has said they're not gonna introduce a budget.
+And one of the things I'm going to do this spring is the Republican leadership has said they're not going to introduce a budget.

-I'm gonna introduce my own budget, and my budget will be a freeze in spending.
+I'm going to introduce my own budget, and my budget will be a freeze in spending.

 And what we'll also introduce is budget reconciliation instructions to expand HSAs.

-So we're gonna let you put more money in your HSA and let you use it for more things.
+So we're going to let you put more money in your HSA and let you use it for more things.

-But the only thing the only way we can get that done to actually be able to convince Republicans to vote for a budget and vote for budget reconciliation instructions that I'll introduce.
+But the only way we can get that done is to be able to convince Republicans to vote for a budget and vote for budget reconciliation instructions that I'll introduce.

-But because it's a privilege resolution, I may well be able to get a vote on this uh coming up in April.
+But because it's a privileged resolution, I may well be able to get a vote on this coming up in April.

 And I thought it was even more explosive in the Grassley Graham unredacted memo, which I've been spending a lot of time on.